jackkolb/syncopate/README.md

     "access-token": ACCESS_TOKEN  # randomly generated access token for the Node }

-Manager will try to give a Node it's preferred name, and the Node will use the assigned name and access-token for its requests.
+Manager will try to give a Node its preferred name, and the Node will use the assigned name and access-token for its requests.
 The Node name "-1" is reserved to flag an error in the name generation!

 Manager receives project status information from Nodes via "/node-update", each project sends its own status.
 The POST request from the Node is in the form: